Baru Bian: Political career

 In 2013 Malaysian general election (GE13), Baru Bian decided to contest in Limbang parliamentary seat as PKR candidate.
 However, he was defeated by a huge margin against BN.
 In 2015, Sarawak chief minister Adenan Satem invited Baru to join BN, however, he declined the offer.
 Baru retained the seat in the 2016 Sarawak state election as PKR candidate with an increased majority of 538 votes, also against Willie.

 During the 2018 Malaysian general election (GE14), NCR issues at Selangau prompted Baru to contest for the seat.
 He subsequently won the parliamentary seat against BN's Rita Sarimah with a majority of 486 votes.
 PKR successfully won four seats in Sarawak in GE14 then, pointing to the party newly gained grassroots support and a disunited split in BN's component parties, United Bumiputera Heritage Party (PBB) in Puncak Borneo, Sarawak United Peoples' Party (SUPP) in Miri; and also BN coalition's own disarrays in Saratok and Selangau.
-On 2 July 2018, Baru was sworn-in as the Minister of Works of Malaysia at National Palace.
+On 2 July 2018, Baru was sworn in as the Minister of Works of Malaysia at National Palace.

-In 2020 Malaysian political crisis, Baru with 10 other PKR MPs lead by Mohamed Azmin Ali decided to leave the party to support Malaysian United Indigenous Party (BERSATU) Prime Minister candidate Mahathir Mohamad to remain as the Prime Minister.
+In 2020 Malaysian political crisis, Baru with 10 other PKR MPs led by Mohamed Azmin Ali decided to leave the party to support Malaysian United Indigenous Party (BERSATU) Prime Minister candidate Mahathir Mohamad to remain as the Prime Minister.
 However, after Mahathir resigns, BERSATU picked Muhyiddin for the Prime Minister position.
 Amidst PH also changed their support to Anwar Ibrahim from Mahathir for Prime Minister, Baru had turned Independent rather than follow Azmin's group, joining BERSATU to form the Perikatan Nasional (PN) government with Muhyiddin as Prime Minister, and be accused a hypocrite as well as opportunistic politician.
 In the aftermath, Baru had finally chosen to join the Sarawak-based United Sarawak Party (PSB) on 30 May 2020.

 Baru has managed to retain the Ba'kelalan seat for the third term but as a PSB candidate in a 5 corner contest in the 2021 Sarawak state election.